philipschm1tt/talk_ksqldb_joins/script.md

 We can now easily see that the last two numbers are always the same.
 The key on the left lands in the same partitions for both topics!

+All right, the co-partitioning is fixed now.
-All right, let’s try the join again!
+Let’s try the join again!

     CREATE TABLE contact_mails_dump_correct (key_customerid VARCHAR PRIMARY KEY, contactMailAddress VARCHAR) WITH (kafka_topic='philip.contactmailsWithCorrectPartitions', value_format='JSON', wrap_single_value=false);